stairtree/StructuredAPIClient/README.md

 # NetworkClient

-A description of this package.
+A testable and composable network client.